Nicola Griffith: Personal life

-1980s

-In the early 1980s, Griffith founded and left the band Janes Plane and began writing seriously.

-In 1984, she began studying the physical art of self-defense the next year and in August, smoked her last cigarette.
-The following month she gave up hashish and amphetamines.

-Griffith suffered some personal setbacks that had roots in 1985.
-Helena had gone from addiction to dealing heroin and amphetamines.
-As the year ended, Griffith, already sick with influenza, was hurt and briefly hospitalised after helping another woman in a bar assault.
-Delayed reaction to the attack contributed to what she later characterised as PTSD in June 1986.
-Her writing and a women's self-defense course that she was teaching sustained her amid these difficulties, and Helena's counterexample helped persuade Griffith to abandon all recreational drug use, including magic mushrooms, which she had relied on extensively.
+Griffith took interest in the sciences as a teenager.
+She entered University of Leeds to study microbiology but did not complete a degree.
+Griffith was the lead singer and cofounder of the band Janes Plane, which experienced some success in England before breaking up.

 By the late 1980s, Griffith had begun experiencing symptoms of multiple sclerosis (MS), though her illness remained undiagnosed.

-1990s

-Griffith was diagnosed with multiple sclerosis in March 1993.
+She was diagnosed with MS in March 1993.

 While studying at Michigan State University, Griffith met and fell in love with fellow writer Kelley Eskridge.
 On 4 September 1993, Griffith and Eskridge announced their commitment ceremony in The Atlanta Journal-Constitution, perhaps the first same-sex commitment announcement the paper had published.
+Griffith and Eskridge were legally married 4 September 2013.

 Griffith wanted citizenship so she could remain in the country with her wife, but because she was a lesbian, she couldn't receive citizenship through marriage, and all other pathways were closed.
-She began working with an immigration lawyer who believed she may qualify for a National Interest Waiver on the basis of being an "alien of exceptional ability" if she could prove her worth as a writer.
-Even after winning the Lambda Literary Award for Lesbian Science Fiction/Fantasy and James Tiptree, Jr. Award, she was not considered exceptional enough.
-After reaching out to Allen Ginsberg, she received a letter from him stating, "Nicola Griffith is an astonishingly gifted writer. … Her work is of the very best in the lesbian and gay literary field. … In my opinion, it is in the national interest to grant her immigrant status in this country."
 After much effort, Griffith received permission to live and work in the United States based on her "importance as a writer of lesbian/science fiction," making her the first out lesbian to receive a National Interest Waiver.
 Her immigration resulted in a new law, and she is now a dual US/UK citizen.

-In 1995, Griffith and Eskridge moved to Seattle, where they still live today.

-2000s

-Griffith and Eskridge were legally married 4 September 2013.